 Section 4.4.
 Meetings.
 The GAC shall hold a regular meeting in conjunction with the ICPAN conference, which is held on a biennial basis.
 Other GAC meetings may be requested by 2 voting GAC members.
 A proposal outlining the purpose of the meeting will be submitted to the board of directors for review.
 A majority of the GAC shall constitute a quorum for the transaction of business at any meeting of the GAC.
 At any meeting of the GAC at which a quorum is present, a majority of those GAC members present shall decide any matter, unless a different vote is specified by law, the Certificate of Incorporation or these Bylaws.
 One or more members of the GAC may attend any annual, regular, special or committee meeting of the GAC through telephonic, electronic, or other means of communication by which all members of the GAC have the ability to fully and equally participate in all discussions and voting on a substantially simultaneous basis.
 Such participation shall constitute presence in person at such meeting.
 Proxy voting shall not be permitted.

 Section 4.5 .
 GAC Chair.
 The Vice-Chair of the board of directors of ICPAN shall serve as the Chair of the GAC.
-In such capacity, the Vice-Chair shall call GAC meetings, oversee the activities of the GAC, and report to the Chair of the board of directors on matters relating to the GAC.
+In such capacity, the Vice-Chair shall call GAC meetings, oversee the activities of the GAC, appoint a secretary to scribe minutes at meetings, and report to the Chair of the board of directors on matters relating to the GAC.

 Section 4.6.
 Compensation.
 All positions within ICPAN are served in a voluntary capacity and do not receive remuneration.

 Section 4.7.
 Removal.
-Any member of the GAC may be removed, with or without assignment of cause, by a two-thirds majority vote, when it is judged to be in the best interests of ICPAN.
+Any member of the GAC may be removed, with or without assignment of cause, by a two-thirds majority vote by both the GAC and BOD, when it is judged to be in the best interests of ICPAN.
+A Special Meeting of the board of directors shall be called as per Section 5.4 to address this removal.
 Notice of the removal action shall be provided to the member being removed as well as an opportunity for a hearing.

 Section 4.8.
 Resignation.
 Any member of the GAC may resign by delivering a written resignation to the ICPAN Secretary.
 Such resignation shall be effective upon the date of receipt, unless specified to be effective at a later date.